suchnsuch/Tangent/README.md

 * [tangent-query-parser](./packages/tangent-query-parser/README.md) – A parser for the Tangent Query language.

 ### Lib
-The `lib` directory contains externally-versioned libraries that have been submoduled for various reasons.
+The `lib` directory contains externally-versioned libraries that have been added as a git submodule for various reasons.
 * [typewriter](./lib/typewriter/README.md) – A tangent-specific fork of the [Typewriter](https://github.com/typewriter-editor/typewriter) project.

+## Building Locally
+1. Ensure that all submodules are synced (e.g. `git submodule update`).
+2. Run `npm ci` at the root level of the repository to install all dependencies across the monorepo.
+3. Run `npm run build` at the root level of the repository to build all dependencies.
+4. Run `npm run dev` (or `dev:win` on Windows) in `./apps/tangent-electron` to run tangent in development mode.

 ## Reporting Issues
 When creating an issues, be sure to use the appropriate label for the specific module.